 Reclamation of land in Mozambique

-SafeLane Global was awarded a contract for the reclamation of land, and for battle area clearance work on the Afungi LNG construction site.Read more
+SafeLane Global was awarded a contract for the reclamation of land, and for battle area clearance work on the Afungi LNG construction site in Mozambique.Read more

 Area clearance for geotechnical investigation Mozambique